Flag of Philadelphia: Flag

+The first city flag was made for the Vienna Exposition in 1873, it was described as bearing the city's coat of arms.

-The flag of Philadelphia was officially adopted by city ordinance on March 27, 1895 and is the municipal flag of the city of Philadelphia.
+The city's flag was officially adopted on March 27, 1895, described in the city's ordinance and is the municipal flag of the city of Philadelphia.
 The flag is a yellow-on-blue bicolor vertical triband defaced with the seal of the city; the Philadelphia City Code defines the flag as "divided vertically in 3 equal parts, of which the first and third shall be azure blue and the middle pale golden yellow" with the city seal on the center of the yellow stripe; flags displayed by entities other than the municipal government often omit the seal.
 The dimensions of the flag are "10 feet long and 6 feet wide, or similar proportions".
 Official but seldom seen variations include a Merchant Flag, Pennant, and Streamer.
 The blue and yellow colors commemorate the original Swedish colonization of Philadelphia.
 One flag manufacturer who supplies flags to the city government stated that the shade of blue used is "UN Blue" (the same shade used in the United Nations flag).

 The flag in the UN blue variant.